dvcoolster/indievc/README.md

 ## 5. Participation Right

-  * (a) The Investor has the right of first refusal to purchase its Pro Rata Share (as defined below) of all (or any part) of any New Securities (as defined in Section 5(b) below) that the Company may from time to time issue after the date of this Agreement, provided, however, the Investor shall have no right to purchase any such New Securities if the Investor cannot demonstrate to the Company’s reasonable satisfaction that the Investor is at the time of the proposed issuance of such New Securities an “accredited investor” as such term is defined in Regulation D under the Securities Act.
-The Investor’s “Pro Rata Share” for purposes of this right of first refusal is the Conversion Percentage multiplied by the number of New Securities being issued by the Company.
+  * (a) The Investor has the right of first refusal to purchase its Pro Rata Share (as defined below) of all (or any part) of any New Securities (as defined in Section 5(b) below) that the Company may from time to time issue after the date of this Agreement.
   * (b) “New Securities” shall mean any Capital Stock of the Company issued in connection with an Equity Financing.
   * (c) In the event that the Company proposes to undertake an issuance of New Securities, it shall give to the Investor a written notice of its intention to issue New Securities (the “Notice”), describing the type of New Securities and the price and the general terms upon which the Company proposes to issue such New Securities given in accordance with Section 12(b).
 The Investor shall have ten (10) days from the date such Notice is effective, as determined pursuant to Section 12(b) based upon the manner or method of notice, to agree in writing to purchase its Pro Rata Share of such New Securities for the price and upon the general terms specified in the Notice by giving written notice to the Company and stating therein the quantity of New Securities to be purchased (not to exceed the Investor’s Pro Rata Share).